cambiotraining/bioinformatics-software-pipelines/materials/02-containers.md

 ## Software Containers

-Software containerization is a way to package software and its dependencies in a single file.
+Software containerisation is a way to package software and its dependencies in a single file.
 A software container can be thought of as a small virtual machine, with everything needed to run that software stored inside that file.
-Software containers ensure reproducibility, allowing the same analysis to run on different systems.
+Software containers are self-contained, meaning that they are isolated from the host system.
+This ensures reproducibility, addressing the issue of incompatible dependencies between tools (similarly to Mamba environments).
 They can run on a local computer or on a high-performance computing cluster, producing the same result.
-The software within a container is isolated from other software, addressing the issue of incompatible dependencies between tools (similarly to Mamba environments).
+The same analysis can be run on different systems ensuring consistency and reproducibility.

 For these reasons, software containerisation solutions, such as [_Docker_](https://www.docker.com/) and [_Singularity_](https://docs.sylabs.io/guides/latest/user-guide/), are widely used in bioinformatics.
 While these two container software solutions share many similarities, we will focus our attention on _Singularity_, as it is more widely used in HPC cluster systems (but it can also be used on a regular computer).